Xiyng/steam-wishlist-discount-filter/README.md

 ### 1.1.2

-- Fix an issue where the wishlist could not be rearranged when the script was active
+- Fixed an issue where the wishlist could not be rearranged when the script was active

 ### 1.1.1

-- Fix issues in recognizing when the page is loaded
+- Fixed issues in recognizing when the page is loaded

 ### 1.1

-- Add support for filtering by discount percentage
+- Added support for filtering by discount percentage
-- Improve browser compatibility
+- Improved browser compatibility

 ### 1.0